timmyyuan/build-whole-program-into-LLVM-IR/README.md

 # build/compile
 make -j8
 ```
-the following cmake flags is opional :
+the following cmake flags are opional :
 ```sh
 -DLLVM_ENABLE_ASSERTIONS=On
 -DLLVM_ENABLE_RTTI=On